The 50 Best Celebrity Mugshots, Hot and Famous Mugshots of all time

 Francis Albert Sinatra was arrested in Hoboken, New Jersey in 1938 for seducing a woman.
 According to FBI reports, "under the promise of marriage" Sinatra "did then and there have sexual intercourse with the said complainant, who was then and there a single female of good repute."

-He was released on $1,500 bail, but arrested one month later for the charge of adultery after it was determined the woman in question was married.
+He was released on $1,500 bail for his sex crimes, but arrested one month later for the charge of adultery after it was determined the woman in question was married.

 18. Mick Jagger, 1967